 It is my policy to receive a cancellation notice at least 48 hours in advance.
 An appointment means that specific time is reserved for you.
-Changes made within 48 hours or no-shows will result in being charged the full fee, as I may be unable to schedule another appointment at that time.
+Changes made within 48 hours or no-shows will result in being charged the full fee, as I may be unable to schedule another appointment within a smaller window of time.
 All cancellations must be made through the client portal at https://tammy-kaia-bruski.clientsecure.me/.

 If you choose to use the dispute resolution process, you must start the dispute process within 120 calendar days of the date on the original bill.
 For more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.

-I utilize Simple Practice, a virtual practice management system that allows clients to access their private portal for scheduling/ managing online appointments, attend telehealth sessions, submit paperwork, and process all payments via debit/ credit/ FSA/ HSA cards.
+I utilize Simple Practice, a virtual practice management system that allows clients to access their private portal for scheduling and managing online appointments, engage in telehealth sessions, complete and submit paperwork, and process payments via debit/ credit/ FSA/ HSA cards.